-- Open the top menu bar and click on Combine Points.
+- Open the top menu bar and click Combine Points.

 - Enter the requested information of the account you wish to receive your points.
 If you’ve already entered their information, they will automatically show up as a choice.

-- Select the number of points you’d like to transfer and click review.
-From there, you can confirm your final selection and the points will be on their way.
+- Select the number of points to transfer and click Review.
+From there, confirm your final selection and the points are on the way.

 Why should you transfer Chase points to another person?